• Skip to main content

 Ingredients

 • Vegetables - The traditional vegetables for Japanese Cream Stew are onions, carrots, and potatoes.
 Mushrooms and broccoli are also often added.
 That being said, this is delicious with any vegetable that stews well, such as parsnips, kabocha, or sweet potatoes.
-For the mushrooms, I used oyster mushrooms, but any flavorful mushrooms like shiitake, button mushroom, or porcini will work.
+For the mushrooms, I used oyster mushrooms for this Cream Stew recipe, but any flavorful mushrooms like shiitake, button mushroom, or porcini will work.
 I also like to add something green at the end, and broccoli, asparagus, fava beans, and peas are all good options.

 Cream Stew Roux